ifelseboys/clutch/README.md

 ## Reactions:

 - a notification with a verse from the Holy Qur'an
-- push notifications
+- push a notification
-- Open files
+- Open a file
-- Close files
+- Close a file
-- execute commands
+- execute a command
 - adjust brightness
 - shutdown your device